OpenAgentsInc/openagents/resources/markdown/thesis.md

 **The AI agent economy is here.**

-AI agents will soon number in the billions, their influence affecting all humans on earth.
+AI agents will soon number in the billions.
+Their influence will touch every human on earth.

 An agent economy NOT built on a foundation of openness may pose existential risk to humanity.